alxshelepenok/lumen/content/posts/fleek-leak-01.md

 <!-- gif -->

-The title says it all 😎 we’re in the process of adding compute options to Fleek!
+The title says it all 😎 we’re in the process of **adding compute options to Fleek**!

 Static sites can take you a long way, but these days more and more of the web is relying on servers to power web apps.
-But we don’t need to tell you guys this, you’ve asked for this feature a lot.
+But we don’t need to tell you guys this, **you’ve asked for this feature a lot**.
 The only thing holding us back was making sure that (1) the compute protocols that we integrate were hardened and reliable (2) that we could provide a solid value add versus other alternatives.
 We finally feel like we’re there.

 <!-- akash preview -->